drtoful/jumpi/README.md

 you edit anything though, you have to unlock the agent.
 This you can do under "System".

+### Encryption

+Encryption on the Raspberry Pi is not really what you could call efficient or fast.
+Most of the time is consumed when deriving the "session" keys using PBKDF2.
+The main time consumer is the number of iterations (naturally).
+You can tune this in the file `jumpi-agent.cfg` in the home directory.

+    [cipher]
+    iterations = 500

+This will change the number of iterations to 500 (half of the default iterations of 1000).

 ## License

 JumPi is licensed under the BSD License.
 See LICENSE for more information.